twilson63/communityxzy-contract/README.md

   balances: {
     [key: string]: number // Positive integer
   },
-  lockedBalances: {
+  vault: {
     [key: string]: [{
       balance: number, // Positive integer
-      lockLength: number, // How many blocks to lock this balance.
+      end: number, // At what block the lock ends.
       start: number // At what block the lock starts.
     }]
   },